 In a video shared by Operation Cold Front, a person inside the room can be heard shouting "Antifa" as multiple individuals chase the suspect.
 Campus Reform could not independently verify that the man who was arrested is, in fact, part of Antifa.

 UW police said that Benner attends a high school class on UW’s campus, according to KTTH.
-The 18-year-old was charged with disorderly conduct, but the UW College Republicans plan on pursuing an additional charge of unlawful imprisonment.
+The 18-year-old was cited for disorderly conduct, but the UW College Republicans plan on pursuing a charge of unlawful imprisonment.